sebandrien/c-Index/README.md

 Merge Sort-  Demonstrates Merge Sort, a sorting algorithm that follows the divide-and-conquer approach.

+Odometer- Simulates a driving experience, updating the odometer and fuel gauge based on the user's input for distance and fuel efficiency (miles per gallon).

 Queue Linked List- Implements a circular queue using a linked list, where each node contains an integer (data) and a pointer to the next node.
 It provides functions to add elements to the queue (enqueue), remove elements from the queue (dequeue), check if the queue is empty (empty), display the elements in the queue (display), and show the front element (front).

+Reader- Reads and interprets a given character inputed by a user.

 Reverse Number- Takes a five-digit integer as input, reverses the digits of that number, and calculates the sum of the digits.